AlbertoDePena/resume/index.md

 ## Experience

-### Agile Upstream Group
+### Thought Trace (formerly Agile Upstream Group)

-*Full Stack developer with banking / oil and gas industry background - December 2013 - Present Day*
+*Senior Full Stack developer with banking / oil and gas industry background - December 2013 - Present Day*

 * Contribute in web application that auto reads and extracts data from Leases and other related documents.
 * Support web application that tracks AFEs and land related documents.